 The Pax 3 is simple to use.
 Turn the unit on/off by pressing the center of the mouthpiece.
-Change the temp by holding that same button for a couple seconds, and tapping it to cycle through the 4 heat cycles.
+Change the temp by holding that same button for a couple of seconds, and tapping it to cycle through the 4 heat cycles.
 The little clover/flower LEDs will indicate the different heat settings.
 The Pax 3 oven holds .2g with the half-pack oven lid and .4g with the normal oven lid.
 The Pax 3 works best with a medium/fine grind packed a bit tight.
 Pack too tight and airflow sucks, pack too loose and it doesn’t vape evenly.
 It’s easy to figure out, though.

 Pax Vapor App

 Of course, there’s an app for that.
 The Pax 3 app allows you to customize your color theme, precise vaping temps, and active games do more than just control the temperatures; it also adds several modes to the vape.
 The four modes the app unlocks are:

 Boost Mode – The boost mode downplays the auto cool feature allowing the bowl to run hotter with minimal heat loss between hits.
 This mode comes in handy when using the Pax 3 with a bong, although it doesn’t prevent the Pax from falling asleep.
 This feature also comes in handy when vaping concentrates or want to consume a bowl real quick.